Data Architecture and Management Designer

 The third objective is given a customer scenario, recommend approaches and techniques for consolidating data attributes from multiple sources.
 When using an MDM solution, it is necessary to consider how different types of data attributes, such as field values, should be consolidated to create the master record.
 Data survivorship rules should be established to determine which field value from a particular data source should survive during consolidation of two records.
 Factors and criteria can be defined for data survivorship.

-There are 2 objectives in the Metadata Management section.
+There are 3 objectives in the Data Migration section.

 Every topic objective explained thoroughly.

 The most efficient way to study the key concepts in the exam.